Alveaenerle/WSI/README.md

 # WSI
-Introduction to AI on WUT
+Introduction to AI on WUT.
 Each folder contains one exercise